Heinz Billing: Gravitational wave detector

 After transistors had been firmly established, when microelectronics arrived, after scientific computers were slowly overshadowed by commercial applications and computers were mass-produced in factories, Heinz Billing left the computer field in which he had been a pioneer for nearly 30 years.

 In 1972, Billing returned to his original field of physics, at the Max Planck Institute's new location at Garching near Munich.
 Beginning in 1972, Heinz Billing became involved in gravitational physics, when he tried to verify the detection claims made by American physicist Joseph Weber.
 Weber's results were considered to be proven wrong by these experiments.

 In 1975, Billing acted on a proposal by Rainer Weiss from the Massachusetts Institute of technology (MIT) to use laser interferometry to detect gravitational waves.
 He and colleagues built a 3m prototype Michelson interferometer using optical delay lines.
 From 1980 onward Billing commissioned the development and construction in MPA in Garching of a laser interferometer with an arm length of 30m.
-Without the knowledge gained from this prototype, the LIGO project would not have been started when it did.
+The knowledge gained from this prototype was crucial to beginning the LIGO project.